2018 Karnataka Legislative Assembly election: Hung assembly

 The election led to a hung assembly, with the BJP emerging as the single largest party, with 104 seats and the Congress winning the popular vote.
-BJP under the leadership of Yeddyurappa formed the government, based on being the single largest party of the house, despite the Congress and JD(S) post-result alliance having a majority.
+BJP under the leadership of Yediyurappa formed the government, based on being the single largest party of the house, despite the Congress and JD(S) post-result alliance having a majority.
 The Governor then gave a 15-day window for the new government to prove the majority in the legislature, which was shunned by the opposition as favoring the BJP.
 The Supreme court then limited the window to 3 days and then Chief minister Yeddyurappa resigned 10 minutes before the trust vote.
 The INC-JD(S) coalition then formed the cabinet with HD Kumarasamy as Chief minister.
 This coalition government lasted for 14 months before turmoil started again.
 16 Legislators from the ruling coalition resigned within a span of 2 days and 2 independent MLAs switched their support to BJP.
 This shrunk the house majority to 105 and ruling coalition to 101, and the opposition BJP to 107.
 After 3 weeks of turmoil, HD Kumarasamy lost the trust vote by 100–107 in the house (held on 23 July 2019) and resigned.
 Afterward on 26 July 2019, B.S.
 Yeddiyurapa took oath as the Chief Minister of Karnataka once again.

 Bypolls

 Bypolls were due to be held in three seats: Jayanagar and Rajarajeshwari Nagar in Bangalore and in Ramanagaram.

 Rajarajeshwari Nagar election results were declared on 31 May 2018, and INC candidate Munirathna won by a margin of 28,000 votes taking the Congress' tally to 79 seats and the JD(S)-INC coalition to 118 seats.

 Jayanagar Assembly Election result was declared on 13 June 2018.
 Sowmya Reddy, daughter of former minister Ramalinga Reddy, won the constituency by defeating BJP's BN Prahlad by 2889 votes.
 55% polling was recorded in the Jayanagar Assembly constituency on 11 June.
 The assembly elections were held across the state on 12 May, but the poll in Jayanagar was countermanded following the death of BJP candidate B N Vijayakumar, who was holding the seat.
 The JDS had earlier pulled out its candidate, formally supporting its coalition partner Congress.
 This win took the Congress' tally to 79 in the 224 seats assembly and the INC-JD(S) coalition to 118 seats.

-The elected Congress MLA for Jamkhandi passed away in a road accident on 28 May 2018.
+The elected Congress MLA for Jamkhandi died in a road accident on 28 May 2018.

 The results of Jamkhandi and Ramanagaram were declared on 5 November 2018.
 In Jamkhandi INC (JD(S)-Congress coalition) candidate Ananda nyamagouda(son of Ex MLA: Siddu nyamagouda) won by a margin of 39479 votes taking Congress tally to 80 seats.